Join Our Team

 • Experience in education, youth programs, or volunteer management preferred.

-• Commitment to SOWMA’s mission and sensitivity to the needs of students experiencing homelessness.
+• Commitment to SOWMA’s mission and sensitivity to the needs of students experiencing homelessness and poverty.

 • CORI background check and completion of SOWMA Site Coordinator training required.